Amplitude recursions with an extra marked point: Genus one (one-loop level)

 The only non-vanishing entries are the ones for which all integration kernels have weight one, i.e.\ $n_k=1$, since only their pole can compensate for the $z_2^{L-2}$ factor from the measure.

 A similar behavior was observed for the genus-zero boundary value which led to \eqn{eqn:x3To0Selberg}.
 Moreover, these simple poles ensure that the only non-vanishing integrals are exactly the degenerate genus-zero Selberg integrals $\SI{i_3,i_4,\ldots,i_\snol}(0,1,x_2=1)$ found in the genus-zero regularized boundary values $\bC_0$ and $\bC_1$ in \eqns{eqn:x3To0Selberg}{eqn:C1limitSel}, respectively.
-However, here we recover integrals defined for $L$ points on the unit interval, which constitute a basis of the twisted de Rham cohomology of $\mathcal{M}_{0,L+1}$ with $(L+1)$ insertion points $0=x_1<x_L<x_{L+1}<\dots <x_2=1<x_{L+1}=\infty$.
-As discussed in \subsecref{subsec:Relate}, these integrals are related to the $(L+1)$-point genus-zero string corrections by a basis transformation.
+However, here we recover integrals with integrands defined on $\CF_{L+1,3}$ with the $L{+}1$ insertion points $0=x_1<x_L<x_{L+1}<\dots <x_2=1<x_{L+1}=\infty$ (cf.~\eqn{eqn:genus0ordering}).
+As discussed in \subsecref{subsec:Relate}, these integrals are related to the $(L{+}1)$-point genus-zero configuration\hyp{}space integrals by a basis transformation.
+This concludes the proof of proposition~\ref{prop:bdryvalues}. \end{proof}

-\paragraph{Mandelstam variables:} In contrast to both the genus-zero discussion and the limiting situation $\bC_1^\El$, in the boundary value $\bC_0^\El$ the Mandelstam variables $s_{2j}$ in \eqn{eqn:z20Limit} associated to the auxiliary insertion point $z_2$ are not redundant: the auxiliary genus-one momentum $k^{1\text{-loop}}_2$ associated to $z_2$ encodes the genus-zero momentum $k^{\text{tree}}_2$ associated to the tree-level insertion point $x_2$
+\textbf{Mandelstam variables:} In contrast to both the genus-zero discussion and the limiting situation $\bC_1^\El$, in the boundary value $\bC_0^\El$ the Mandelstam variables $s_{2j}$ in \eqn{eqn:z20Limit} associated to the auxiliary insertion point $z_2$ are not redundant: the auxiliary genus-one momentum $k^\oneloop_2$ associated to $z_2$ encodes the genus-zero momentum $k^\tree_2$ associated to the tree-level insertion point $x_2$

 In order to keep track of how this momentum contributes to the one-loop momenta, two distinct processes have to be considered: first, the topological change by the identification of $x_1$ with $x_{L+1}$ giving the genus-one insertion point $z_1$ depicted in figure \eqref{genus0genus1} and second, the merging of $z_2\to 1 =z_1\text{ mod }\ZZ$ shown in figure \eqref{genus1z2to1}.
-In the first case, the momenta $k^{\text{tree}}_1$ and $k^{\text{tree}}_{L+1}$ associated to $x_1$ and $x_{L+1}$, respectively, yield the joint contribution to the one-loop momentum associated to $z_1$
+In the first case, the momenta $k^\tree_1$ and $k^\tree_{L+1}$ associated to $x_1$ and $x_{L+1}$, respectively, yield the joint contribution to the one-loop momentum associated to $z_1$

-The second limit is the merging of $z_2$ to $z_1$, which adds the momentum $k^{1\text{-loop}}_2$ associated to $z_2$ to the momentum $k^{1\text{-loop}}_1$ and we expect to find the effective momentum
+The second limit is the merging of $z_2$ to $z_1$, which adds the momentum $k^\oneloop_2$ associated to $z_2$ to the momentum $k^\oneloop_1$ and we expect to find the effective momentum